Skills Coaching Overview

 7) Manipulating the rear wheel.
 Just as we need to manipulate the front wheel—for all kinds of reasons in all kinds of situations—we’ll also need to manipulate the rear.

 8) Drop-offs, Jumping, “bunny-hopping”… This is arguably the highest level of riding and also the most painful when you screw it up.
 Even if riders never intend to “jump” anything, even at the beginner level, most riders will find that their entire bike will leave the ground at some point.
 Thus, it is very important to have working knowledge of how to manage things when this happens and how to get these skills to a level of competence for purposes of safety.
-Obviously at the higher and highest levels of riding, manipulating the entire bike into the air, and doing it under control, is a necessary tool.
+Obviously at the upper levels of riding, manipulating the entire bike into the air, and doing it under control, is a necessary tool.

 Just as when riding in a straight line—uphill or downhill—vision, body position, pedal cadence (uphill), proper braking (downhill…and, sometimes uphill, too!), line choice, etc., will come into play and will all be addressed.